Aricg/portable_env/README.md

 Notes
 =====
+* Half of the logic is at the top of dotfile/bashrc look there.
 * If no user is given this script assumes root@some.remote.machine.net
 * scp's everything in dotfiles/* to the remote machine ~/.$RANDOM.nameofdotfile
 * call additional scripts from dotfiles/bashrc